The Great South Coast Creative Industries Strategy

 Future Tense facilitated a roundtable with key stakeholders of the Rainbow Serpent Festival to work through their differences and develop a unified approach to minimising the harm of drug use at the festival.
 This brought together festival management, police and emergency services, health services, topic experts and local council representatives.
 This event required detailed planning and strong moderation.

 Jan is an experienced educator, researcher, and designer.
-He is an award winning architect specialising in public buildings, the founder of the WRITING & CONCEPTS lecture series and publications, and a board member of NETS Victoria.
+He is an award winning architect specialising in public buildings, the founder of the +CONCEPTS lecture series and publications, and the designer of Lost Tablets.
 He has provided design services, strategic advice and governance to companies, NGOs, community groups and arts institutions both internationally and within the cities and regions of Australia.
 After hours, Jan collects contemporary art.

 Fjorn is an artist and community organiser.
 She has extensive experience working for and liaising with local Indigenous communities in Victoria on consultation and engagement projects.
 As an artist she works primarily in sound, performing under the name Papaphillia.
 She has coordinated, managed and overseen community-based projects that cross disciplinary and cultural fields, including the facilitation of artist and sound workshops, advocacy campaigning and community building.

-Leith is an accomplished communications strategist.
+Leith is an accomplished strategist.
 His expertise is in the articulation of complex ideas and the facilitation of meaningful dialogue between disparate audiences.
-He has provided strategic advice, led engagement programs and delivered communications plans for a range of corporate, government and not-for-profit organisations.
+He has worked across corporate, government and not-for-profit sectors and an accredited facilitator of the Victorian Department of Treasury’s Investment Management Standard.
 Leith is also the co-founder of Sabbatical Records, and founding member of the groups True Radical Miracle and Dead Boomers.